THE LATEST EUROPEAN RIVER BOAT RATINGS

 OVERVIEW; THE SCENIC RIVER BOAT DOSSIER:

-Scenic has advanced in our ratings to its current position as one of the three top-rated three river cruise lines in Europe.
+Scenic has declined in our rankings as a result of its inexplicable handling of guests booked on canceled sailings due to Covid-19 related issues.
+Where Scenic canceled paid-in-full sailings, booked guests are being refused any refunds until June of 2023, when they can first apply for what is rightly theirs.
 Our CSI inspections, where itinerary changes were required, were not particularly favorable.
 Scenic seems to have some management issues with headquarters being located in Switzerland and Australia.
 The line has had several lawsuits filed in Australia as a result of the manner in which it substituted bus tours for river cruises when conditions made sailing impossible.
+It recently lost the major class-action suit.
+This leads us to question the company’s financial health.

 Scenic has achieved high ratings on the basis of unusually impressive word-of-mouth, the design of benchmark-design new ships, and services that have to be considered “The Most Inclusive On The River”.
 You can literally sail Scenic and never feel the need to remove your wallet from the wall safe in your cabin.